 It’s a great time to be graduating with a degree in computer science, as opportunities abound.
 Employment for computer scientists is expected to grow by 24% now through 2018, according to the U.S. National Bureau of Labor Statistics.
 That’s far above the average for most other occupations.
 In fact, U.S. News & World Report lists several computer science related jobs as among the “100 Best Jobs of 2013”.

-In high demand in both industry and academia, our graduates’ starting salaries are among the highest in any field, and professional opportunities include software development, computer security, Internet and e-commerce, start-ups, micro-surgery, bioinformatics, and R&D in private and public sectors.
+In high demand in both industry and academia, our graduates’ starting salaries are among the highest in any field, and professional opportunities include software development, computer security, Internet and e-commerce, start-ups, video game production, micro-surgery, consulting, bioinformatics, finance, and R&D in private and public sectors.

 We work to cultivate contacts between our students and industry, with the goal of placing our graduates into challenging and fulfilling positions where they can utilize their excellent academic background to further today’s as well as tomorrow’s business objectives.

 As the Department of Computer Science we focus primarily on development, management, and research positions in computational sciences, computer engineering, and software engineering.
 However, we also maintain close contact with related programs, departments, and institutes on campus, including the Johns Hopkins University Information Security Institute.